 Does your club need a health and safety policy?

-If you have five or more employees you must have a written health and safety policy and it must be on display or a copy provided to every employee.
+If you have five or more employees (including any payment of players) you must have a written health and safety policy and it must be on display or a copy provided to every employee.

 Risk assessment is a technique for identifying and controlling hazards associated with an organisation’s activities.
 All rugby clubs should undertake risk assessments.
 Undertaking risk assessments demonstrates commitment to volunteers and the duty of care owed to them.
 They are also an excellent way to identify and overcome health and safety problems.